TheRealiPaul/Tutorial.py/README.md

 [700 rows x 2 columns]

-## Here is an example of an output of using the library matplotlib:
+## Here is an example output using the matplotlib library:

 To use it, you need to do the following command line: